AyushChakraborty/nanoGPT/README.md

 ![demo](images/demo.gif)

+### all the important things I learnt along the way about actually making the web interface is mentioned in notes.txt

 ### the next plan is to make a homepage, with nanoGPT and pearGPT as main features, as well as links to resources from whwre I learned everything, like a central hub, and also write a medium article about transformers :)